-10.01 The hourly rate of pay for a journeyman doing industrial refrigeration work shall be \$37.70 per hour worked.
-Effective November 7, 2016 he hourly rate of pay shall be \$38.51 per hour worked.
-Effective November 6, 2017 he hourly rate of pay shall be \$39.36 per hour worked
+10.01 The hourly rate of pay for a journeyman doing industrial refrigeration effective November 1, 2024 shall be forty-five dollars and ninety-eight cents (\$45.98) per hour worked.
+Effective November 1, 2025 the hourly rate of pay shall be forty-seven dollars and ninety-five cents (\$47.95) per hour worked.
+Effective November 1, 2027 the hourly rate of pay shall be forty-nine dollars and ninety-eight cents (\$49.98) per hour worked.

-Industrial Refrigeration being defined as work which is done under the Canadian Standards Association (CSA) Code B52 Refrigerant Group B2 R717
+Industrial Refrigeration being defined as work which is done under the CanadianStandards Association (CSA) Code B52 Refrigerant Group B2 R717.

-10.02 The hourly rate of pay for a journeyman doing commercial refrigeration and HVAC work shall be \$28.26 per hour worked.
-Effective November 7, 2016 he hourly rate of pay shall be \$28.67 per hour worked.
-Effective November 6, 2017 he hourly rate of pay shall be \$29.11 per hour worked
+10.02 The hourly rate of pay for a journeyman doing commercial refrigeration and HVAC work effective November 1, 2024 shall be thirty-four dollars and twenty-six cents (\$34.26) per hour worked.
+Effective November 1, 2025 the hourly rate of pay shall be thirty-six dollars and eleven cents (\$36.11) per hour worked.
+Effective November 1, 2027 the hourly rate of pay shall be thirty-seven dollars and ninety-six cents (\$37.96) per hour worked.

-Employees having, in addition to their HVAC certification, a G1 Gas License shall be paid an additional \$1.25 per hour and those having an Oil Burner or G2 Gas License shall be paid an additional \$0.50.
+Employees having, in addition to their HVAC certification, a G1 Gas License shall be paid an additional one dollar twenty-five cents (\$1.25) per hour and those having an Oil Burner or G2 Gas License shall be paid an additional fifty cents (\$0.50).

-10.03 Employees doing industrial work shall be paid one and one half (1.5) times the applicable hourly rate for all hours worked in excess their regular hours of work in a day.
-Work on Saturday, Sunday or a Holiday shall be paid at on and one-half (1.5) times the applicable hourly rate.
+10.03 Employees doing commercial work shall be paid one and one half (1.5) times the applicable hourly rate for all hours worked in excess of their regular hours of work in a day.
+Work on Saturday or Sunday shall be paid at one and one half (1.5) times the applicable hourly rate.
+Work on a Statutory Holiday shall be paid at two (2) times the applicable hourly rate.

-Employees doing service work shall be paid one and one-half (1.5) times the applicable hourly rate for all hours worked in excess of the regular hours worked in a day, except for the first hour, which shall be at straight time rates.
-Work on Saturday, Sunday shall be paid at on and one-half (1.5) times the applicable hourly rate.
-Work on a Holiday shall be paid at two (2) times the applicable hourly rate.
-Hours spent traveling, either as a result of a call out, or are in excess of a regular eight hour day, shall be paid at one and one-half (1.5) times the applicable rates, but shall not be considered as time worked in calculating hours worked in a day.
+Employees doing industrial work shall be paid one and one half (1.5) times the applicable hourly rate for all hours worked in excess of their regular hours of work in aday, except after 12 hours have been worked, they shall be paid two (2) times the applicable hourly rate for any additional hours.
+Work on Saturday or Sunday shall be paid at one and one half (1.5) times the applicable hourly rate.
+Work on a Statutory Holiday shall be paid at two (2) times the applicable hourly rate.